Trump is set to turn himself in at Fulton County jail today. Here's what to know about his planned surrender.

 It's still unclear when Trump will appear before a judge to be arraigned and enter a plea.
 District Attorney Fani Willis has suggested all 19 people charged under Georgia's racketeering law in the case involving the 2020 election should have their arraignments the week of Sept.
 5, but the judge has not yet signed off on that request.

-Willis set a deadline of noon Friday for all defendants to surrender at the Fulton County jail, and at least nine have done so already, including Trump's former lawyer Rudy Giuliani.
+Willis set a deadline of noon Friday for all defendants to surrender at the Fulton County jail, and most have done so already, including Trump's former lawyer Rudy Giuliani.

 The former president has denied any wrongdoing in the case and accused Willis, who sought the indictment after a two-year investigation, of pursuing a politically charged "witch hunt" designed to harm his electoral prospects in the 2024 election.